‘Walker’s Low’ Catmint

 Nepeta x faassenii

-Nepeta racemosa Lam. is the other species that ‘Walker’s Low’ could be a cultivar of.
-It is a correct and accepted species of Catmint and was first described by….
-Jean Baptiste Antione Pierre de Monnet de Lamarck in Encyclopédie Méthodique, Botanique in 1785.
+Some websites say ‘Walker’s Low’ is a cultivar of Nepeta racmosa.
+Nepeta racemosa Lam. was named and first described as such by Jean Baptiste Antione Pierre de Monnet de Lamarck in Encyclopédie Méthodique, Botanique in 1785.

 I bought my Catmint ‘Walker’s Low’ (as the label says) on April 23, 2017.
 I transplanted it in the corner between the back porch and the kitchen window.
 The soil here is just common old fill dirt from when the foundation was dug.
 Normally there are just weeds growing here so the Catmint will be a much-needed change